 MASS is used to signal the program that particles other than electrons are to be followed.
 The units are in 1836 electron masses, so that a proton would be 1.0 and a doubly ionized tritium ion would be 3/2 = 1.5, for example.
 The Child's Law routines for starting still function.
 Note that the intrinsic charge built into the program is negative.
-Ion problems are normally run as if charge is negative, although negative currents (positive charges) are permitted for START = 'CARDS'.
+Ion problems are normally run as if charge is negative, although negative current (positive charges) are permitted for START = 'CARDS'.
+See the discussion about multiple species with different masses in the section on START='CARDS'.

-(15) AV = X

-(16) AVR = X.X

-AV = 0

-SPACE CHARGE AVERAGED LAST AV CYCLES

-WEIGHT OF PREVIOUS CYCLE FOR AV
+AV = X AV = 0 SPACE CHARGE AVERAGED LAST AV CYCLES AVR = X.X AVR = 1.0 WEIGHT OF SPACE CHARGE IN PRECEDING PROGRAM CYCLE FOR AV.

 AV and AVR are companion parameters to help improve stability by averaging the contribution of space charge over successive cycles.
-It should not be confused with the different process of emission averaging to determine perveance.
+It should not be confused with the different process of emission averaging.
 In fact, to keep the emission averaging and space charge averaging from affecting each other, it is suggested that AV be small enough so that the emission averaging is essentially complete before space charge averaging starts.
 Note that AV is for the last AV cycles, e.g., if NS = 7 and AV = 3, then only cycles 5, 6 and 7 are averaged.
 However, this may have a very small effect since the trajectory calculations of cycle 5 are not affected and the space charge determined by the cycle 7 is never used (since there is no cycle 8).
 Thus the effect of averaging is only observed for AV-1 cycles.
 AVR determines the weight of the previous cycle such that with AVR = 1.0, the space charge from the previous cycle is weighted equally with the present cycle.
-AVR can have any value, $0 < AVR < \infty$.
+AVR can have any value, $0 < AVR < \infty$ .

 Experience with averaging has shown the effect to be less dramatic than one might anticipate.
 A poorly designed gun, with strong spherical aberrations and resulting crossovers, is likely to be unstable and converge poorly even with averaging.
 Also, application of averaging to relativistic high intensity beams does not do much to solve the inherent difficulty caused by the fact that the self-magnetic field forces nearly cancel the space charge forces.
-With the two-cycle format of the program (i.e., space charge from the previous cycle and self-fields from the present cycle) the program has difficulty converging on long beam transport problems.
-The solution to this situation is frequently to use the first cycle only with the paraxial approximation and SPC = 1.0 as described in VI.A.10 above.
+With the twocycle format of the program (i.e., space charge from the previous cycle and selffields from the present cycle) the program has difficulty converging on long beam transport problems.
+The solution to this situation is frequently to use the first cycle only with the paraxial approximation and SPC = 1.0 as described above.
+Even better in many cases, is the new feature using the parameter ZDOTEQ, described below.

-(17) BEND = X.X BEND = 0.0 MAGNETIC BENDING FIELD IN GAUSS IN THE DIRECTION NORMAL TO THE R-Z PLANE FOR THE AXIALLY SYMMETRIC PROBLEMS.
+BEND = X.X BEND = 0.0 MAGNETIC BENDING FIELD IN GAUSS IN THE DIRECTION NORMAL TO THE R-Z PLANE FOR AXIALLY SYMMETRIC PROBLEMS.
 FIELD MUST BE UNIFORM.
-THE EFFECTS OF SELF-MAGNETIC FIELD ARE LOST AND SPACE CHARGE IS STILL AXIALLY SYMMETRIC SO THAT IF BEAM IS DEFLECTED, CHARGE DISTRIBUTION IS PROBABLY INCOR-RECT.
-AN AXIAL FIELD MUST BE INCLUDED IN THE INPUT, EVEN IF IT IS ZERO, E.G., BC=0 IN INPUT2.

-This feature is most useful for problems with little or no space charge.
+This feature is most useful for problems with little or no space charge, and is intended to simulate effects of stray magnetic fields.
 Various types of photo tubes have tight tolerance for transverse magnetic field effects.
 Residual transverse fields, earth's field, etc., can be calculated.
-Note that a cylindrical beam in a rectangular coordinate geometry, including transverse field and space charge, can be simulated as described below in Section VI.G.4.
+Note that a cylindrical beam in a rectangular coordinate geometry, including transverse field and space charge, can be simulated as described below.

-(18) MAGMLT = X.X MAGMLT = 1.0 MULTIPLIES BZA ARRAY
+$MAGMLT = X.X \quad MAGMLT = 1.0 \quad MULTIPLIES BZA ARRAY$

-MAGMLT multiplies the entire BZA () array after it has been read in or calculated internally.
+MAGMLT multiplies the entire BZA() array after it has been read in or calculated internally.
 It also multiplies the entire vector potential array if that option is used.
 It can be thought of as a knob on all the magnetic field generating power supplies.